Bob Stewart (television producer): Bob Stewart Productions

 By 1982, almost all of the Bob Stewart games originated from Hollywood, except that the updated versions of Jackpot! and Chain Reaction produced for the USA Network on cable during the mid-1980s were videotaped in the Canadian cities of Toronto and Montreal, respectively.
-This version of Jackpot! hosted by Mike Darow was co-produced with the Canadian television network Global.
+This version of Jackpot!
+Hosted by Mike Darow was co-produced with the Canadian television network Global.
 The updated Chain Reaction hosted first by Blake Emmons and then by Geoff Edwards was co-produced with Champlain Productions.
 Stewart, a native New Yorker, had resisted the move because he appreciated the intelligence and energy contestants from the city brought to Pyramid and his other shows.
 Luckily for Stewart, the show's energetic format was familiar enough to potential contestants nationwide that it endured through the 1980s and beyond.Jackpot! and Chain Reaction were moderate successes for Stewart in their 1980s runs on USA Network (1985–88 and 1986–91, respectively) after having relatively brief runs on NBC.
 A revived Chain hosted by Dylan Lane and produced in New York by Michael Davies ran on GSN for two 65-episode seasons from 2006 to 2007.
 GSN would air two more runs of Chain, first with Mike Catherwood hosting for 40 episodes from 2015 to 2016, and then the current version with Lane hosting once again, which premiered on February 22, 2021.

 Retirement

 In the mid-1980s, Stewart began winding down his career, and his son, Sande, gradually took over operations, with all shows after 1987 being known under Bob Stewart & Sande Stewart Productions.
 In 1990, the company was renamed Stewart Television.
-Bob Stewart would fully retire in 1991 after the second run of The $100,000 Pyramid was cancelled, with Sande taking over full operations.
+Bob Stewart would fully retire in 1991 after the second run of The $100,000 Pyramid was canceled, with Sande taking over full operations.
 Sande later produced some game shows on his own, including Your Number's Up, which went up against the elder Bob Stewart's Pyramid, Remember This?, Sports on Tap, Inquizition, Hollywood Showdown, Missouri Lottery Fun & Fortune, The Oklahoma Lottery Game Show and Powerball Instant Millionaire.

-Stewart Television was sold to Sony Pictures Entertainment in 1994, and many of Bob Stewart's creations air frequently on GSN.
+Stewart Television was sold to Sony Pictures Entertainment in 1994, and many of Bob Stewart's creations aired frequently on GSN.
 Stewart himself participated in panels and special events related to quiz shows, including the annual Game Show Congress gatherings in the Los Angeles metropolitan area.

 While Stewart was not an active producer after 1991, he served as a Creative Consultant in his son's new production company, Stewart Television, and was listed on the official website as Stewart Television's founder.

+In 2006, Stewart's long-time companion, Anne-Marie Schmitt, passed away.
+Schmitt was also the producer of many of Stewart's productions.

 Until 2006, Stewart held a record for the most Daytime Emmy Awards in game show production.
 The record was broken by Harry Friedman, who serves as Executive Producer of Wheel of Fortune and Jeopardy!.

 In 2010, Stewart was inducted into the Television Academy Hall of Fame for his contributions to television and its evolution.